The Todo Noise Application

 you should now see the following:

-Controlling the globals
+Controlling the global

-from the controller
+shared states from the controller clients

-Now that everything is setup on the player
+Now that everything is setup on the player side, let's implement our controller client to be able to control the global

 state on all connected clients.
-Similarly to the player

-clients, let's first open the src/clients/controller/index.js
+Similarly to what we did with the player clients, let's open the src/clients/controller/index.js

-and attach to the globals
+- attach to the

 // src/client/controller/index.js